rei/rei-cedar-docs/docs/release-notes/winter-2019/README.md

 ### Modal Component

-The [CdrModal](../../components/modal) component has been released.
+- The modal component has been introduced
+- Available in two width options: default (600px) and large (800px)
+- For more information, visit the [Modal component](../../components/modal) page.

 ### Radio and Checkbox sizes